Jrm-GMG/tree_of_thoughts/README.md

 #### 1. G-Score Calculation (Path Cost)

+As inspiration, I used the following paper: <a href="https://arxiv.org/abs/2502.12289">Evaluating Step-by-step Reasoning Traces: A Survey</a><sup>2</sup> .
+Since the TOT evaluation method already evaluates **utility**, I decided to evaluate the **validity** and **coherence** of the partial COT from node to root with an LLM as a judge
+(hence following the philosophy of the TOT paper by prompting the LLM to evaluate).
 The g-score evaluates the quality of the reasoning chain from root to current node using two LLM-based metrics:

 **Validity Assessment**